 - Amputations: Finger, toe or limb amputations could occur when machinery or equipment malfunction.
 Such injuries could also threaten a worker's job and career.

 - Broken bones: While broken bone injuries may not be life threatening, some types of bone fractures can leave workers with deformities and/or chronic pain.
 Most fractures require lengthy rehabilitation and ongoing treatment to recover strength and mobility in the affected parts of the body.

 - Eye and ear injuries: Construction workers may suffer eye injuries as a result of being impaled by objects such as nails fired by a malfunctioning nail gun.
 Loud noises on construction sites could cause hearing damage especially if the worker is not provided with hearing protection.

 - Post-traumatic stress disorder (PTSD): Workers who are severely injured or experience a traumatic event may suffer psychological injuries such as PTSD.

 While some of these dangers may be inherent to construction sites, negligence on the part of construction companies, contractors and other parties also cause and contribute to tragic accidents on construction sites.

 Despite accidents that cause injuries and fatalities construction companies and contractors consistently fall short of meeting their obligations to workers by failing to provide proper safety equipment, training and taking other steps that are critical to preventing these construction accidents.

 Contacting an Experienced Construction Injury Attorney

-The experienced and knowledgeable construction accident attorneys at Greenberg & Ruby, LLP can help evaluate your claim and help you secure maximum compensation for your losses.
-Call us at (323) 782-0535 to schedule a no-cost, no-obligation consultation.
+The experienced and knowledgeable construction accident attorneys at Greenberg and Ruby can help evaluate your claim and help you navigate the work injury claim process.
+Call (323) 782-0535 to schedule a no-cost, no-obligation consultation.